-Complete neighborhoods is a concept, similar to complete streets, that a neighborhood is not complete unless it includes essential services such as parks, schools, local grocery stores, and the ability to walk or bike to these facilities.
+Complete neighborhoods is a concept, similar to Dwelling Unit complete streets, that a neighborhood is not complete A dwelling unit is a building, or part of a building unless it includes essential services such as parks, schools, containing, living, sleeping, kitchen, and sanitary facilities, local grocery stores, and the ability to walk or bike to these for the occupancy of one family.
+A single family dwelling or facilities. a single apartment unit would be considered one dwelling unit.